KBNLresearch/omSipCreator/doc/api.md

     * Create a PPN instance (using *ppn.PPN*)
     * Call the PPN processing function (using *ppn.PPN.proces*)
 - Check if all directories in the batch that were encountered in the above step are represented in the batch manifest
-- Collect any errors and warning that were encountered in the above steps
+- Collect any errors and warnings that were encountered in the above steps

 ### prune function

+Prunes a batch.

+#### processing steps

 - Create an error batch directory
 - Copy directories for all PPNs for which errors were reported to the error batch (including post-copy checksum verification); exit if checksum verification fails